argonautproject/us-core-patient-data-feed/README.md

 ## 3. Supported Resources and Standardized Filters

-The following list defines the resources and their associated standardized filters for the US Core Patient Data Feed.
+The following list defines the resources and their associated standardized filters for the US Core Patient Feed.
 Servers may choose to support any subset of these resources and filters.

-[List of resources and filters remains unchanged]
+### AllergyIntolerance
+- patient: Filter by patient
+- clinical-status: Filter by clinical status

+### CarePlan
+- patient: Filter by patient
+- category: Filter by CarePlan category

+### CareTeam
+- patient: Filter by patient

+### Condition
+- patient: Filter by patient
+- category: Filter by Condition category
+- code: Filter by Condition code

+### Coverage
+- patient: Filter by patient (beneficiary)

+### DiagnosticReport
+- patient: Filter by patient
+- category: Filter by DiagnosticReport category
+- code: Filter by DiagnosticReport code

+### DocumentReference
+- patient: Filter by patient
+- category: Filter by DocumentReference category
+- type: Filter by DocumentReference type

+### Encounter
+- patient: Filter by patient
+- type: Filter by Encounter type

+### Goal
+- patient: Filter by patient

+### Immunization
+- patient: Filter by patient

+### MedicationDispense
+- patient: Filter by patient
+- type: Filter by MedicationDispense type

+### MedicationRequest
+- patient: Filter by patient

+### Observation
+- patient: Filter by patient
+- category: Filter by Observation category
+- code: Filter by Observation code

+### Patient
+- identifier: Filter by Patient identifier

+### Procedure
+- patient: Filter by patient
+- code: Filter by Procedure code

+### QuestionnaireResponse
+- patient: Filter by patient

+### RelatedPerson
+- patient: Filter by patient

+### ServiceRequest
+- patient: Filter by patient
+- category: Filter by ServiceRequest category
+- code: Filter by ServiceRequest code

+### Specimen
+- patient: Filter by patient

 > **Maintenance of Guidance**
 >